 We have two choices now.
 For almost 200 years US Courts at all levels have determined that corporations are “people” and there is no logical possibility for that to be reversed.
-So we can complain about how poorly that has worked out in our past of we can begin to celebrate and encourage the examples of good corporate citizenry that we have today.
+So we can complain about how poorly that has worked out in our past or we can begin to celebrate and encourage the examples of good corporate citizenry that we have today.

 I believe that if corporations are people, with this ruling many of them now can and will act like adults.

-Besides, Karma will get the ones that don’t.
+Besides, karma will get the ones that don’t.